opencaesar/oml-vision-docs/docs/api-documentation/layouts/diagrams.md

   - Queries for the Diagram edge content
   - How to map Diagrams node queries to edge queries

-It is formatted as a JSON data structure.
+Each file in the directory is formatted as a JSON data structure.

 <!-- TODO: Change to opencaesar repo -->
-An example of what this looks like is seen below with the source code found [here](https://github.com/UTNAK/open-source-rover/blob/main/src/vision/layouts/diagramLayouts.json)
+An example of what this looks like is seen below with the source code found [here](https://github.com/pogi7/kepler16b-example/blob/main/src/vision/layouts/diagrams)

-## Defining Diagram
+## Defining A Diagram

 A Diagram must be properly defined in order to be rendered by OML Vision